Hearing Test at School

 - Abnormal result: if the pupil did not hear one or more sounds.

-Even if the result of the hearing test performed is normal, if the parents or the educational staff suspect that the pupil suffers from hearing loss - the parents will receive a referral for further medical testing.
+Even when the result of the hearing test performed in school is normal, if the parents or the educational staff suspect that the pupil suffers from hearing loss - the parents will receive a referral for further medical testing.

 Who is excluded from the hearing test